orrblue/GoKart/README.md

 # Electric GoKart
-Semi-Autonomous steering for Engineering Club Go Kart This is a project that the Engineering Club at Foothill College was working on.
+Semi-Autonomous steering for Engineering Club Go Kart.
+This is a project that the Engineering Club at Foothill College was working on.
 They may have continued in a different repo.

 The pictures included show some of the calculations and plans we made during the design stage.